-We evaluate the performance of SplitStream by considering the performance index $\overline{N}{served}(c,s,U,d)$, that is the average number of nodes that complete the download of a chunk c with a chunk delivery delay less than or equal to d; the chunk delivery delay is the difference between the time instant at which the chunk arrives at the source and the time instant at which the chunk is completely received from a node; in this performance index s denotes the number of stripes.
-This performance index has the same meaning as the performance index s denotes the performance of s denotes the performance of
+We evaluated the performance of SplitStream by considering the performance index $\overline{N}{served}(c, d)$ , that is the average number of nodes that complete the download of a chunk c with a chunk delivery delay less than or equal to d; the chunk delivery delay is the difference between the time instant at which the chunk arrives at the source and the time instant at which the chunk is completely received from a node.
+Note that this performance index is very similar to the performance index N(c,k,t) used to evaluate the performance of Streamline.
+In fact, if in N(c,k,t) we consider the chunk delivery delay t - c - 1 instead of the absolute time t of chunk delivery and we average on all chunks, we obtain $\overline{N}{served}(c,d)$ .